vmware-archive/dependency-labeler/README.md

 ./deplab --image <image name> --git <path to git repo>
 ```

-`<image name>` is the name of the image that you want to add the meta data to.
+* `<image name>` is the name of the image that you want to add the meta data to.

-The `--git` flag is optional.
-The  `<path to git repo>` is a path to a directory under git version control.
+* `<path to git repo>` is a path to a directory under git version control.

 This returns the sha256 of the new image with added metadata.
 Currently this will add the label `io.pivotal.metadata` along with the necessary metadata.

-To visualize the metadata this command can be run
+To visualise the metadata this command can be run

 ```bash
 docker inspect $(./deplab --image <image-name> --git <path to git repo>) \